Parkwood Trust

 What is the size of the village?

-The village comprises 209 villas, 54 rest home apartments and 25 hospital studios.
+The village comprises 209 villas, a 63 bed rest home and a 25 bed hospital.

 What are the main features of the village?

-The village is situated on just under 25 hectares of land, which allows for low density housing.
+The village is situated on just under 25 hectares of land, which provides low density housing.

 No. The village has a wide variety of designs and styles of houses, ranging from one bedroom villas with no garage to two bedroom villas with study and garage.